steveschmitt/phaser3demo/README.md

 ## Requirements / Getting Started

+> Many of the steps below require use of the **command prompt**.
+In Windows, the easiest way to open a command prompt is to open File Explorer in the desired folder, then click on the path in the bar at the top, type `cmd`, and press enter.
+Then a window will open with a command prompt:

+    C:\Users\Myname>_

+Here are the steps to follow if you've never used GitHub or Nodejs before.

 1. Install [Node.js](https://nodejs.org).
-This will enable the `node` and `npm` commands required later.
+This is the JavaScript server, and enables the `node` and `npm` commands required later.
+When it's installed, you should be open a command prompt and run:

+        node --version
+        npm --version

+2. Install [git](https://git-scm.com/downloads), the source-code management tool.
+This will enable you to pull and push code from the shared repository on GitHub.
+After you run the install, open a command prompt (CMD), and run the following commands to tell `git` what who you are.:

+        git config --global user.email "you@example.com"
+        git config --global user.name "Github Username"

-2. Install [VSCode](https://code.visualstudio.com/).
-You can use a different IDE or code editor (Sublime, Atom, etc.) if you like.
+3. Install [VSCode](https://code.visualstudio.com/).
+During installation, check the boxes that say "Open with Code".
+That will make it easier to start VSCode in the project directory.  _(You can use a different IDE or code editor (Sublime, Atom, etc.) if you know what you're doing, but we'll be assuming VSCode.)_

-3. Install git
+4. Create a folder/directory for the project.
+"Git" or "GitHub" or "Repo" are popular names.

 ## Available Commands